tno-terminology-design/tev2-specifications/docs/spec-tools/tool-docs/trrt/3-customization.md

 2. [Conversion](#converter) works by using Mustache templates.
 Any values from the standard [interpreters](#interpreter), and all properties supplied in the matching [MRG Entry](@), can be used as [Mustache expressions](https://handlebarsjs.com/guide/expressions).

 ## Interpreter
-Different types of interpreters are present, allowing for the switching between the [basic syntax](specifications#interpretation-of-the-term-ref) and [alternative syntax](specifications#interpretation-of-the-term-ref).
+Different types of interpreters are present, allowing for the switching between the [default syntax](specifications#interpretation-of-the-term-ref) and [alternative syntax](specifications#interpretation-of-the-term-ref).
 To increase the flexibility of the [TRRT](@), a custom interpreter may also be set.
 All interpreters consist of a PCRE regular expression with named capturing groups that can store variables related to the [term ref](@) that are used to match an [MRG entry](@).

 The [TRRT](@) interpreter attempts to obtain the [term ref](@) properties: `showtext`, `id`, `trait`, `scopetag`, and `vsntag`.
 If `id` is not set, `showtext` is converted to lowercase, `'()` characters are removed, and any non-alphabetic, non-numeric characters are replaced by a `-`, leaving only alphabetic, numeric, underscore or dash characters as part of `id`.